The Brookside Strike: When Women Took the Picket Line

 A Martyr & a Contract (August 1974)

-The struggle’s raw cost hit home when 23‑year‑old Lawrence Jones was shot outside the Highsplint gate on August 24and died four days later.
+The struggle’s raw cost became evident when 23-year-old striker Lawrence D. Jones was shot by mine supervisor Billy C. Bruner outside the Highsplint gate on August 24, 1974, and succumbed to his injuries four days later.
 Thousands streamed behind his casket.
 Public fury—and the possibility of federal intervention—drove Eastover back to the table.
 On September 5, 1974 the company signed a standard UMWA contract that recognized seniority rights, a grievance process, and the miners’ right to strike.

 From Picket Line to Silver Screen—and Beyond